chrisjrn/ubiquitous-tribble/psf-new-code-of-conduct.md

 ### PSF Events

-This Code of Conduct applies to the following people at events sponsored by the Python Software Foundation:
+This Code of Conduct applies to the following people at events hosted by the Python Software Foundation, and events hosted by projects under the PSF's fiscal sponsorship:

  * staff
  * Python Software Foundation board members